 As you start to learn about ecommerce, you don’t want to get bogged down with too many details on buying and selling.
 That’s why we created a comprehensive website checklist.
 However, once you’re more familiar with ecommerce and are ready to set up your online store, there are a few features your ecommerce website should include for ecommerce functionality.
 Tailor your ecommerce website to include:

 When people shop online, they want to quickly and easily find whatever they are looking for.
-If they can’t, they’re not likely to stick around long – and if they don’t do that, you definitely won’t get them to make a purchase.
+If they can’t, they’re not likely to stick around long – and if they don’t do that, you definitely won’t get them to make an online purchase.
 Ecommerce sites that focus on the user experience (UX) are more successful than those that do not.
 What should your ecommerce website design include?

 Clear navigation menus that make it easy to browse products by category.
 Place the menus in an easy-to-find place, either on the side of the page or across the top.
 Keep them consistent across every page.